-- 5.1 Standards Committee recommends the Public Interest Test attached at Appendix 1 is adopted.
-It follows closely the approach promoted by the PCSPL and reflects the Northern Ireland and Welsh example. - 5.2 It is also recommended that the Hart Code of Conduct Arrangements for Dealing with Allegations be amended to include: - c) Public interest Any decision whether to investigate allegations that the Code of Conduct has been broken will be a proportionate response to the issues raised and expected outcomes and will take into account the wider public interest and the costs of undertaking an investigation Complaints will only be investigated where the allegations are reasonably considered to be serious matters and follow the public interest tests as set out in Appendix 1).
+- 5.1 Attached at Appendix 1 is a draft of a proposed statement which gives clarity to what the underlying public interest tests the Council will use to assess Code of Conduct complaints.
+It follows closely the approach promoted by the CSPL and reflects the Northern Ireland and Welsh example. - 5.2 It is also recommended that the Hart Code of Conduct Arrangements for Dealing with Allegations5 be amended to include: - Public interest the decision whether to investigate will be a proportionate response to the issues raised and expected outcomes will consider the wider public interest and the resources require to carry out an investigation.
+Complaints will only be investigated where the allegations are reasonably considered to be serious matters and follow the public interest tests as set out in Appendix 1). - Alternative course of action a complaint will only be investigated where there is no other action which could be taken which would achieve an appropriate outcome in the circumstances of the case. - Member's democratic role where a complaint relates to a matter more appropriately judged by the electorate at the local elections, the Monitoring Officer will not normally refer these matters for investigation.